Stockwell Day: Post-political career

 After retiring from politics Day started a government relations firm, called Stockwell Day Connex.
 On June 14, 2011, the Asia Pacific Foundation of Canada appointed Day as a Distinguished Fellow and he remained in this role until 2016.
-Day also currently holds a position on the board of directors the Canada China Business Council.
+Day also currently holds a position on the board of directors for the Canada China Business Council.
 He also previously sat on the boards of the Centre for Israel and Jewish Affairs and the Canada-India Business Council.

-Day was a member of the board of directors of Telus and a senior strategic advisor to Canadian law firm McMillan LLP from 2011 to June 2020, when he resigned from both positions after comments he made on CBC News Network's Power & Politics amidst the George Floyd protests triggered strong social media reaction including the threat of a boycott of Telus if he did not resign.
-In the televised debate Day's comments included deploring the murder of George Floyd, supporting the right of people to protest and opposing the riots and destruction in US cities.
+Day was a member of the board of directors of Telus Communications and a senior strategic advisor to Canadian law firm McMillan LLP from 2011 to June 2020, when he resigned from both positions after comments he made on CBC News Network's Power & Politics amidst the George Floyd protests triggered strong social media reaction including the threat of a boycott of Telus if he did not resign.
+In the televised debate, Day's comments included deploring the murder of George Floyd, supporting the right of people to protest and opposing the riots and destruction in US cities.
 Day had said that systemic racism did not exist in Canada and referenced his experience of being bullied as a child for wearing glasses, suggesting it was the same as having to endure racism.
 Day noted the difference between the Floyd family asking for the violence to stop with the reaction of a number of celebrities who were not condemning the violence and offering to pay the bill of arrested people.
-Day also said that while Canada has some “idiot racists," he felt that most Canadians are not racist.
-Day disagreed with Prime Minister Justin Trudeau’s claim that Canada is a “systematically racist" country, while noting improvements can always be made.
+Day also said that while Canada has some "idiot racists", he felt that most Canadians are not racist.
+Day disagreed with Prime Minister Justin Trudeau's claim that Canada is a "systematically racist" country, while noting improvements can always be made.
 Day apologized the next day to those who had been hurt by any of his comments and vowed to continue the fight against racism in all its forms.

-Since October 2021, Day has served as the interim president of the King's College, a small Christian liberal arts college in New York City.
+Since October 2021, Day has served as the interim president of the King's College, a small Christian liberal arts college in New York City, located in the financial district.
+King's College accepted a $2 million loan from billionaire owner of Primacorp Ventures, Peter Chung, in April 2021.
+Day has previously worked as a consultant for Chung, and was appointed to the College's executive as part of the deal - a move students and staff raised alarms about at the time.
+Additionally, Peter Chung's career is rife with investments into institutions that soon afterwards failed - notably, Wilshire Computer College in California, a case in which he refused to pay students of the institution a court-ordered $12 million in compensation.
+Other failed investments of Chung's include Quest University in British Columbia (which ceased operations in April 2023) and CDI College across Canada, which has been criticized for falsely advertising its accreditation status and job placement rates.